sttoracle/ORACASB/README.md

 ### **Overview**:
 Risk events encompass *anomalies* and *threats* that Oracle CASB Cloud Service detects.

 Oracle CASB Cloud Service monitors user and agent behavior and automatically generates risk scores and alerts based on their activity patterns.
-To take advantage of this data, you must find and analyze users at risk, suspicious activity patterns, and activity from suspicious IP addresses .
+To take advantage of this data, you must find and analyze users at risk, suspicious activity patterns, and activity from suspicious IP addresses.

 ### **Exercise**:
-#### **STEP 1**: Add a blacklisted IP address .
+#### **STEP 1**: Add a blacklisted IP address.
 We will demonstrate how to blacklist an IP address.
 In the Oracle CASB menu (on the left- hand side), click on configuration and then click on “Manage IP addresses.”
 At the top of the screen you will notice three options: Blacklist, Whitelist, and Exception.
 In the Blacklist menu, click the “Add IP Address” menu item.
 You can choose to add an Individual Address or an Address Range.
 In our case, let’s add a sample IP address for as an Individual Address, like so:
 ![](images/CASB/03-blacklist-ip.png)